 WARREN, Henry Clarke.
-Boston MA.
-18.11.1854 — Cambridge MA 2/3.1.1899.
+Boston MA 18.11.1854 — Cambridge MA 2/3.1.1899.
 U.S. Indologist (Buddhist Scholar).
-Son of Samuel Denis W., a paper mill owner of an old yankee family which came from England in the 17th century, and Susan Cornelia Clarke.
+Son of Samuel Denis W., a wealthy paper manufacturer, of an old yankee family which came from England in the 17th century, and Susan Cornelia Clarke.
 As a baby he fell from the carriage and badly injured his back.
 Educated under private tutors, travelled in Europe and Egypt, interested in botany, chemistry, and aquarium.
 Studied philosophy under G. H. Palmer at Harvard and became interested in Buddhism.
 Started Sanskrit at Harvard under Greenough, after A.B. in 1879 continued at Johns Hopkins under Lanman and Bloomfield.
 In 1884 he went to England and concentrated on Pāli under Rhys Davids.
 In 1888 a brief period in Southern California.
 From 1891 until his death lived in Cambridge, Mass.

-HCW was a wealthy, but modest, man who led a retiring life.
+Warren was a wealthy, but modest, man who led a retiring life.
 He was a founding member of the P.T.S. and together with Lanman founded the H.O.S.
 He published rather little, but his papers contained a full critical text of the Visuddhimagga and a third part of the translation.
 Lanman as his close friend did much to keep alive his memory.

 Publications: “Little Kālinga Birthstory”, Providence Journal 27.10.1884 (Warren’s début and apparently the first Pāli transl. published in the U.S.A., the first Jātaka of Fausbøll’s 3rd vol.)